Government of South Dakota

 The structure of the government of South Dakota is based on that of the federal government, with three branches of government: executive, legislative, and judicial.
 The structure of the state government is laid out in the Constitution of South Dakota, the highest law in the state.
 The constitution may be amended either by a majority vote of both houses of the legislature, or by voter initiative.

 Executive branch

 The governor of South Dakota heads the executive branch of the state government.
 The state constitution gives the governor the power to either sign into law or veto bills passed by the state legislature, to serve as commander-in-chief of the state's armed forces, to appoint a cabinet, and to commute criminal sentences or to pardon those convicted of crimes.
 The governor serves for a four-year term, and may not serve more than two consecutive terms.

-The current governor is Kristi Noem, a Republican from Watertown.
-The Lt. governor is Larry Rhoden (R), the attorney general is Marty J. Jackley (R), the commissioner of school and public lands is Brock Greenfield (R), the secretary of state is Monae Johnson (R), the state auditor is Rich Sattgast (R), and the treasurer is Josh Haeder (R).
+The current governor is Larry Rhoden, a Republican from Sturgis.
+The lieutenant governor is Tony Venhuizen (R), the attorney general is Marty Jackley (R), the commissioner of school and public lands is Brock Greenfield (R), the secretary of state is Monae Johnson (R), the state auditor is Rich Sattgast (R), and the treasurer is Josh Haeder (R).